 Ortigia itself is a far cry from the more modern areas of the city, a small island separated from the mainland by just a tiny sliver of water easily traversed by a pair of picturesque bridges.
 This area is the heart of what was once one of the most important cities in the Greek empire.
 It is filled with impressive old architecture, castles, fountains, and an insanely gargantuan church surrounded by a similarly gargantuan piazza which the rest of the town revolves around.
 All around the perimeter grand baroque palazzos (mansions) loom and epitomize the term “surveying their domain”.
 We spent hours every day simply wandering its confusing warren of nice old streets, shocked each time we stumbled across another little alley we somehow hadn’t yet encountered.

 Obviously, Italy is famous for its food.
 Italian food is outstanding, and Sicilian specialties equally so, although as with most of Italy, eating in sit-down restaurants can be a budget-busting proposition.
+It is worth referring to a Sicily food guide so you know what to look for and what are the best things to try.
 Even in the most basic places having some pasta and a beer we are hard-pressed to walk out spending less than 30 euro ($45 Cdn).
 Cheap takeaway sandwich and panini places are much more affordable than actual restaurants, usually running at about 5 euro per person, but even better is that the local bread is amazing and there are excellent delis on practically every corner selling enormous varieties of salami, prosciutto and cheese, making it a simple task to outfit ourselves for three or four lunches for under 10 euro.
 Plus, every corner shop stocks at least 20 varieties of delicious pastas (can’t believe how good the ravioli and tortellini are here) and great sauces for just a few euros per meal.
 So, self-catering is so much cheaper than the alternatives as to barely constitute a decision.